phantomcurve/Currency-Converter/README.md

 * Navigate to https://github.com/phantomcurve/currency-api/archive/refs/heads/main.zip
 * Open and extract downloaded ZIP folder
-* Load extraxcted project directory folder into your favorite code editor
+* Load extracted project directory folder into your favorite code editor
-* In your termianl command line, from the project directory, run "npm install"
+* In your terminal command line (from the project directory) run "npm install"
 * Once "npm install" has completed, run "npm run build"
-* Navigate to [Exchange Rate API] (https://www.exchangerate-api.com/), create a user account and copy your given API Key
+* Navigate to [Exchange Rate API](https://www.exchangerate-api.com/), create a user account and copy your given API Key
-* Create .env file to hold your API key, then add API-KEY="your-api-key-here" (the quotes should be replaced by your key!)
+* Create .env file to hold your API key, then add API-KEY="paste-your-api-key-here" (the quotes should be replaced by your key!)

 ## Licensing